zchi88/SecureSessionPractice/README.md

 ## Start the App:
 1. Clone or copy this repository to your local machine
-2. Open a command line interface, and change directory so that you are at the reminders directory.
+2. Open up a command prompt, and change directory so that you are at the reminders directory.
 Your working directory should now look something like:

 	`\PATH\TO\reminders`